 Name Long-term Incentive Cash Award Value Pro-ration (1) (\$) Performance-Based Restricted Stock Unit Value Pro-ration (2) (\$) Payout under Non-Equity Incentive Plan Awards (3) (\$) 401(k) Excess Retirement Plan Match (4) (\$) Total Lump Sum Payments (\$)

-Timothy P. Boyle - 533,364 \$ 533,364
+Timothy P. Boyle 975,000 781,488 1,756,488

-Jim A. Swanson \$
+Jim A. Swanson

-Joseph P. Boyle \$
+Joseph P. Boyle

-Peter J. Bragdon 239,852 33,902 \$ 273,754
+Peter J. Bragdon 82,419 341,929 30,183 454,531

-Steven M. Potter \$
+Steven M. Potter

-- (1) The amounts in the column represent the value of eligible outstanding long-term incentive cash awads, if retirement occurs after the 2nd anniversary of the 1st day of the performance period, pro-rated based on the number of days of continuous employment from the beginning of the performance period through December 31, 2023.
-This value may not correspond to the actual value that will be realized by the named executive officers, which depends on the extent to which performance conditions are ultimately met.
-As described above, no such amounts applied as of December 31, 2023. - (2) The amounts in the column represent the value that would be realized on vesting of eligible outstanding PRSU awards, if retirement occurs after the 2nd anniversary of the 1st day of the performance period, pro-rated based on days of continuous employment from the beginning of the performance period through December 31, 2023, the termination date, multiplied by a stock price of \$79.54 per share, which was the closing price of our common stock on December 29, 2023, the last trading day of 2023.
+- (1) The amounts in the column represent the value of eligible outstanding long-term incentive cash awards, if retirement occurs after the second anniversary of the 1st day of the performance period, pro-rated based on the number of days of continuous employment from the beginning of the performance period through December 31, 2024.
+This value may not correspond to the actual value that will be realized by the named executive officers, which depends on the extent to which performance conditions are ultimately met. - (2) The amounts in the column represent the value that would be realized on vesting of eligible outstanding PRSU awards, if retirement occurs after the second anniversary of the first day of the performance period, pro-rated based on the number of days of continuous employment from the beginning of the performance period through December 31, 2024, the termination date, multiplied by a stock price of \$83.93 per share, which was the closing price of our common stock on December 31, 2024, the last trading day of 2024.
 This value may not correspond to the actual value that will be realized by the named executive officers, which depends on the extent to which performance conditions are ultimately met and the value of our common stock in future periods.

-As described above, no such amounts applied as of December 31, 2023. - (3) The amounts in the column represent the estimated payouts that would be made under our Executive Incentive Compensation Plan for our eligible named executive officers. - (4) The amounts in the column represent the estimated matching contributions that would be made under our 401(k) Excess Retirement Plan for our eligible named executive officers.
+- (3) The amounts in the column represent the estimated payouts that would be made under our Executive Incentive Compensation Plan for our eligible named executive officers. - (4) The amounts in the column represent the estimated matching contributions that would be made under our 401(k) Excess Retirement Plan for our eligible named executive officers.